-What does Skunk poop look like?
+What do skunk droppings look like?

 Skunk scat typically measures around 1/2" in diameter and 1–2" in length and is often compared to cat feces.
 Due to the wide range of foods that skunks eat, their droppings can vary widely in appearance.
-Other conditions like the weather and the length of time since deposit also affect the look.
+Other conditions like the weather and the length of time since deposits also affect the look.
 The omnivorous eating habits of skunks allow for a variety of food sources to be spotted in skunk droppings, such as insects, seeds, and fur.

 Signs of Infestation